-Describing and prompting children's friendly behaviors is a powerful way to strengthen children's social skills.
+Describing, modeling, prompting, and praising children's friendly behaviors is a powerful way to strengthen children's social skills.
 Social skills are the first steps to making close friendships.
-The following is a list of social skills that you can comment on when playing with your child or when your child is playing with a friend.
-Use this checklist to practice your social skills coaching.
+The following is a list of social skills that you can both model and comment on when playing with your child or when your child is playing with a friend.
+Combine picture prompts with physical gestures when social coaching and reduce the number of words according to child's communication level.
+Use this checklist to target the skills you want to focus on and write down the verbal and nonverbal communication you will use.